Mental health is just as important as physical health, so it’s essential to look after both.

 Our mental health is made up of our moods, emotions and thoughts.
 As people, we will all experience various things, from feeling stress, sadness and negativity to calmness, happiness and positivity.
 Mood fluctuations are part of everyday life.
 Mental illness, however, can impact how people behave, feel and communicate with others.

-Thankfully, in recent years, more and more people have opened up about their struggles and experiences.
-As we work to break the stigma around mental illness and poor mental health, it is no longer the taboo subject it once was.
+Thankfully, more and more people have opened up about their struggles and experiences in recent years.
+So, as we work to break the stigma around mental illness and poor mental health, it is no longer the taboo subject it once was.

 Sadly, mental illness is not always something people can live with, and suicide is often something those suffering will at least consider.